-Over the past decade, I have spent a considerable time thinking about, learning from, and teaching about game development.
-Whether it was traveling the world and helping young developer communities get set up sustainably, guiding industry deals of millions of dollars, scouting indie games for publishers, sparring about the minute details of game design, or just talking with industry colleagues and veterans in every segment of the industry - there was always something new to learn.
+During those years, I have spent a considerable time thinking about, learning from, and teaching about game development.
+Whether it was traveling the world and helping young developer communities get set up sustainably, guiding industry deals of millions of dollars, scouting indie games for publishers and platforms, sparring about the minute details of game design, or just talking with industry colleagues and veterans in every segment of the industry - there was always something new to learn.

 Games are an international language, that everyone can understand.
 It is time to make sure that everyone has equal access to speaking it too.